obinnakalu135/Koret-CNN/README.md

 # Solar Eclipse Image Classification

 This project implements a deep learning model to classify images of solar eclipse phenomena.
-The model uses transfer learning with a pre-trained InceptionV3 model and incorporates data augmentation techniques to improve generalization.
+The model uses transfer learning with a pre-trained InceptionV3 model and incorporates oversampling techniques to improve generalization.

 ## Key Features: